tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-05-20-gradle-settings-in-jenkinsfile.markdown

 </settings>
 ```

-In Jenkins, it is not safe to store credentials in plain text files.
+However, for automated build and deployment in Jenkins pipelines, it is not safe to store credentials in plain text files.
+Instead, one should store Nexus credentials as [secrets in Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Credentials+Plugin) and pass them into Jenkinsfile using their IDs (`credentialsId`).
+See [this article](https://support.cloudbees.com/hc/en-us/articles/203802500-Injecting-Secrets-into-Jenkins-Build-Jobs) for the full picture of related plugins used for storing and passing secrets in Jenkins.

 ``` groovy Nexus authentication for Maven in Jenkinsfile.
   withCredentials([